 Duluth School Board

-SUBJECT TO CHANGE: Due to the declared health pandemic, and the declared state of emergency in the City of Duluth, and pursuant to Minnesota Statute 13D.021~
+SUBJECT TO CHANGE: Due to the declared health pandemic, and pursuant to Minnesota Statute 13D.021~

-The September regular school board meeting will be held in person with no public presence allowed.
+The December regular school board meeting will be held virtually with no public presence allowed.
 The committee meetings will continue to be held virtually.

 Board Book Detailed agendas and information for upcoming School Board meetings.

 Meeting materials between April and June 2020 will be available on the new version soon.